The complete guide to change manager roles and responsibilities

 Decision support tools: Leverage decision matrices and other tools within Freshservice to navigate complex change scenarios and make well-informed decisions.

-Maximizing Automation & AI
+Maximizing automation and AI

-Automation and artificial intelligence (AI) are becoming integral to change management.
-These technologies offer new ways to enhance the efficiency and effectiveness of change processes, reshaping the role of Change Managers.
-They now have tools at their disposal to automate routine tasks, analyze vast amounts of data for better decision-making, and predict outcomes of changes with greater accuracy.
-This shift allows Change Managers to focus more on strategic planning and less on administrative tasks, ultimately driving more value for the organization.
+Change managers now have tools at their disposal to automate routine tasks, analyze vast amounts of data for better decision-making, and predict outcomes of changes with greater accuracy.
+This shift allows change managers to focus more on strategic planning and less on administrative tasks, ultimately driving more value for the organization.

-How to become a change manager
+How does a change manager help organizations evolve?

 What are the salary expectations for a change manager?